dmulyalin/ttp_templates/docs/ttp_templates/misc.Netmiko.cisco.iosxr.cfg.interface.md

-Template to parse "show running-config interface" output.
+Template to parse "show running-config interface" output for Cisco IOSXR.

 Template to produce list of dictionaries with interface